ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

          DOMAIN_PREGEN_BASEDIR=${DOMAIN_PREGEN_BASEDIR:-"${staged_data_dir}/FV3LAM_pregen"}

    #.
 Exit the system-specific file and open ``singularity.sh``.
    #.
-Comment out or delete the corresponding chunk of text in ``singularity.sh``, and paste the correct paths from the system-specific file in its place.
+Comment out or delete the corresponding chunk of text in ``singularity.sh`` (see code excerpt below), and paste the correct paths from the system-specific file in its place.
 For example, on Orion, delete the text below from ``singularity.sh``, and replace it with the Orion-specific text copied in the previous step.

       .. code-block:: console